ishangupta3/CinemaNet/Labels.md

 `Categories and concepts dervied from cinematography and photography concepts`

 ### shot.angle
-`How do we describe the image in terms of camera orientation and placement with respect to height)`
+`How do we describe the image in terms of camera orientation and placement with respect to height?`
 * shot.angle.na (not applicable)
 * shot.angle.aerial
 * shot.angle.birdseye